Tritlo/TastySpectrum/README.md

 # Tasty Spectrum

-Tasty Ingredient that created a coverage-based fault-localization-spectrum.
+Tasty Ingredient that creates a coverage-based fault-localization-spectrum.

 *Note*: It re-runs all tests, which depending on your test-suite can become burdensome.
 Please keep this in mind and only run it on-demand if you are in need of a spectrum.